Build-up diet for cancer patients

 You can further supplement your diet by taking a nutritious drink between your meals.
 Over time the protein and calories in these drinks can help you put on weight.
 Also, your energy levels may improve and make you feel better.

 You can either make one at home or get them from your local pharmacy.
 Your doctor or dietitian can recommend and prescribe a suitable one.
+There is a wide variety of types and flavours available.
+For example, milky, fruity or yoghurt-style drinks.
+Some are 'shots', while others are bigger drinks.

-There is a wide variety of types and flavours.
-Not all are suitable for everyone, so make sure to consult a health professional.
-For example, some are not suitable if you have diabetes, kidney failure or other medical disorders.
+However, not all drinks are suitable for everyone, so make sure to consult a health professional before trying one.
+For example, some are not suitable if you have diabetes, kidney failure or other medical conditions.

 Fortified milk